-Risks associated with acquisitions
+Risks Associated with Acquisitions

-Following the acquisition by the Company of Airdep on February 1, 2022, the Company intends to continue to expand its business through further acquisitions.
+The Company has not made any acquisitions since it acquired Airdep on February 1, 2022, and the Company may or may not consider acquisitions in future.
 Any such acquisitions will be, in part, dependent on management's ability to identify, acquire and develop suitable acquisition targets in both new and existing markets.
+To pay for any acquisitions, the Company may need to raise new capital, acquire debt or use existing cash resources.
 In certain circumstances, acceptable acquisition targets might not be available.
 Acquisitions involve a number of risks, including: (i) the possibility that the Company, as a successor owner, may be legally and financially responsible for liabilities of prior owners; (ii) the possibility that the expected benefits of the acquisition may not materialize and the Company may pay more than the acquired company or assets are worth; (iii) the additional expenses associated with completing an acquisition and amortizing any acquired intangible assets; (iv) the difficulty of integrating the operations, systems, including accounting systems and financial standards, and personnel of an acquired business; (v) the challenge of implementing uniform standards, controls, procedures and policies throughout an acquired business; (vi) the inability to integrate, train, retain and motivate key personnel of an acquired business; and (vii) the potential disruption of its ongoing business and the distraction of management from its day-to-day operations.
-These risks and difficulties, if they materialize, could disrupt the Company's ongoing business, results of operations and financial performance.
-In addition, there is no assurance that the acquisition of Airdep will enable the Company to further strengthen its price competitiveness and margins, or increase its revenues through its ability to integrate the removal of H2S into its portfolio of biogas upgrading systems.
+These risks and difficulties, if they materialize, could disrupt the Company's ongoing business, distract management, result in the loss of key personnel, increase expenses and otherwise have a material adverse effect on the Company's business, results of operations and financial performance.